snowplow/snowplowanalytics.com/_posts/2018-09-17-indicative-relay-marketing-piece/index.md

 discourse: true
 ---

-This is an introduction to the Snowplow Analytics Indicative Relay
+*This is an introduction to the Snowplow Analytics Indicative Relay.
+For detailed technical instructions, please see the [official developer release][technical]*

 ---
 <br>